Abir Moussi: Legislative elections

 In the 2014 legislative election, Abir Moussi was the president of the electoral liste of the Free Destourian Party in the constituency of Béja, her list got 1.05% (836 votes) and she failed to enter the parliament.

 In the 2019 legislative election she was again candidate, this time she was head of the list of her party in the second constituency, she got 15.8% (26.076 votes) and came in second place just after the Heart of Tunisia list, she got elected deputy.

 Presidential elections

 Abir Moussi was the candidate of her party to the 2019 presidential election where she got 4% of the votes (135,461 votes) and came in 9th place and therefore eliminated since the first round.
 She was the woman who got the most votes in a presidential elections in Tunisia's history.
+Abir Moussi is a candidate for the 2024 presidential election.

 Personal life

 She is married and has two daughters.